threefoldtech/zos/scripts/debug_image.md

 ## Usage

 Either during development, specify a directory containing the rootfs.
-Or to debug existing flist, pass an flist file.
+Or to debug existing flist, pass an flist url.

 ```bash
 # run image from a directory